Mishti92/writing-from-the-void/content/thoughts/all I have ever been.md

 long term trainings: 200hr, 300hr yoga, floor flow

 multiple additional trainings on science of flexibility, hypermobility, anatomy/biomechanics of yoga, the science of breathing, massage techniques, lymphatic system

+countless courses on marketing, some good, some meh